 How do I get my military transcripts?
 Who evaluates them?

 - Most military transcripts can be requested on the Joint Services Transcript website.

 - U.S. Air Force transcripts need to be requested from the Community College of the Air Force.

-They are evaluated by our Director of Military Student Success, Kathy Oliverio.
-Ms. Oliverio can be reached at firstname.lastname@example.org.
+They are evaluated by our Office of Transfer Student Services can be reached at firstname.lastname@example.org.

 Do I need to call every month to verify my enrollment?
 When do I do that?

 If you are using Chapters 1606, 1607, or 30, you must call to verify your attendance at the end of every month.
 The number to call is 1-877-823-2378.